jennyresearch/llm-market-analyst/README.md

 ---

 ## 📈 App Visual For LLM
+Below shows the result from **`ticker_app.py`**
+How to use?
+- You only need to input the ticker which you can refer to Yahoo finance
+- Ticker analysis would be showed out in around 25 to 20 secons

 <img src="images/local_LLM_visual.png" alt="Local LLM Visual" width="700"/>
 Since it requires complex deployment for in Steamlit Community, it only shows the visual